• Instagram Icon

 • Hand water grass and plants only when needed instead of using an irrigation system.

-• Replace grass and other water hogging plants with beautiful Florida-Friendly landscaping.
+• Replace grass and other water-hogging plants with beautiful Florida-Friendly landscaping.
 Here is a link to the Florida-Friendly Landscaping resources.